 Model-based shift left testing sets out to resolve defects in the requirements stage, where the majority of defects are introduced.
 The previous shift left methods above begin testing in the development cycle.
 This allows testing to be completed as early as possible.

 In recent years, the term DevOps has become more of a buzzword for marketing, software products, and even job descriptions.
 Simply put, DevOps is an alternate framework within the Agile approach that aims to bring together Development and Operations teams.
 Historically, each department had their respective, sometimes contradictory, goals.
 Developers create, design, and innovate.
 Operations teams focus on the infrastructure and “keeping the lights on” with ongoing monitoring to ensure availability.
 Similarly, DevOps was specifically created to bring about more collaboration, feedback, and agility between these departments.
 DevOps is also referred to when talking about CI/CD (Continuous Integration and Continuous Deployment) and automation, but the fact that an organization uses CI/CD and automation, does not automatically make them DevOps certified.

 Load Testing Best Practices for DevOps Environments

 If your teams follow an outdated load testing and monitoring approach, DevOps can quickly push you into a performance disaster.
 QA teams have to deal with frequent new release deployments.
 DevOps teams need an easy way to manage their tests, in addition to flexible monitoring, to provide adequate insights.

 Continuous load testing.

-- There are too many changes that can affect the UI and crash your load test.
-The initial focus should be to execute API-based load tests, which are fully automated and scheduled to run on a daily basis.
+There are too many changes that can affect the UI and crash your load test.
+The initial focus should be to execute fully automated API testing and schedule it to run on a daily basis.
 Once key business processes are stable, you can add additional end-to-end tests to your testing scenario

 Share valuable insights.